Home > Patients & Visitors > Health Library > Substance Use Disorder

 Watchful waiting is a wait-and-see approach.
 If you get better on your own, you won't need treatment.
 If you get worse, you and your doctor will decide what to do next.

 Watchful waiting is not a good choice for substance use disorder.
-If you have this disorder, or if you believe that your health or other areas of your life are being affected by drugs, you need to take steps to stop using drugs.
+If you have this disorder, or if you believe that your health or other areas of your life are being affected by drugs, you can get help to stop using drugs.

 Substance use disorder may be diagnosed during a routine doctor visit or when you see your doctor for a health or other problem linked to drug use, such as anxiety, depression, or family conflict.
 If your partner or a friend is worried about your drug use, he or she may urge you to see your doctor.